ThatEmbeddedGuy/hhparser/readme.md

 hh.ru parser.
-Is uses api and concurrently parses all vacancies based on a query.
+It uses api and concurrently parses all vacancies based on a query.

 ----------
 Supported export formats :